-The notions described above have generated RELAYCARS’s interest who have introduced immersive virtual car showrooms.
+The notions described above have sparked RELAYCARS’s interest to introduce immersive virtual car showrooms.
 Audi has also decided not to lag behind: they have grown fond of the idea of utilizing a VR headset for car configuring.

 AR and VR marketplaces

 It comes as no surprise that the world’s biggest and popular online marketplaces are already experimenting with AR and VR tools.
 They’ve successfully incorporated them in their processes and managed not only to retain regular customers but also attracted new ones.